 Knowing how to interact knowledgeably and respectfully with employees with disabilities will help you build a more inclusive workplace.
-For a quick view and a video that you can share with your team, see the THRC video, Talking about Disabilities.
+For a quick overview of the information shared in this section you can also view the following 2-minute THRC video, Talking about Disabilities.

-Below are some tips to help guide your language.
+Refer to the following tips to help guide your language.